Muhammadzohid-Qahramonov/Muhammadzohid-Qahramonov/README.md

 - I'm wrote this application with clean architecture, bloc/cubit and dio.

 **Flutter Developer - [Uch uy media](https://uchuymedia.uz/) - Freelancer**
-📅 December 2024 – Present
+📅 December 2024 – September
 - We developing **Rara** application.
 - This application global online auction.
 You can sell your items worldwide using auctions on this app.
 - We writing application with clean architecture, bloc/cubit and dio.